javmencia/javmencia.github.io/_pages/about.md

 I am a PhD student in Biostatistics at the Dalla Lana School of Public Health at the University of Toronto, I am also interning at AstraZeneca's Oncology Outcomes Research department supporting real world evidence studies.

-I am highly interested in the applications of machine learning to risk prediction for chronic conditions and causal inference.
+I am highly interested in the applications of machine learning and causal inference to risk prediction for chronic conditions.

 I previously completed my MSc Biostatistics practicum at Dr. Zahra Shakeri’s [HIVE Lab](https://www.hivelab-uoft.ca/), where I develop longitudinal mortality risk prediction models for patients with prostate cancer.
 Concurrently, I served as a Research Assistant at the [ReSTORE Lab](https://www.restore.rehab/) applying machine learning techniques in predicting functional decline and work disability in patients with Systemic Lupus Erythematosus (SLE).